ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 The close icon is always displayed in the upper right corner of the container.

 The two buttons are located at the lower right corner of the container.
-In confirmation dialogs, these buttons are a primary button, and a danger button.
+In confirmation dialogs, these buttons are a danger button, and a default button.
-In input dialogs, a default button is used instead of a danger button.
+In input dialogs, a primary button is used instead of a danger button.

 Exceptions:

-* There are cases where the two buttons are separated from each other, e.g. when another UI element such as a link or a secondary button should be located next to the primary button.
+* There are cases where the two buttons are separated from each other, e.g. when another UI element such as a link should be located next to the primary button.
 The default or warning button is then moved to the lower left corner of the container.

 * In some modal dialogs no button, or only the primary button is displayed.